Previous post: Phase 2 PAT report

 You created your 3 sources in Phase 1 so this step should simply be a case of inserting your cursor on a blank line below your “Bibliography” heading and inserting the bibliography using the button on the References tab.
 Delete the now obsolete Bibliography placeholder heading (the Bibliography field includes a heading).

-All your tables should have automatic captions.
+All your tables should have captions inserted.
 If you left an open line between two tables to prevent them from merging into one table, you can remove the blank paragraph once the captions have been added as the captions will keep the tables separate.

 The column heading row of each table should be set to repeat (especially for your Research Questions table which almost certainly spans multiple pages):